OXID-eSales/oxideshop-user-documentation/operation/orders/main-tab.rst

    If you have not defined a special tracking URL for a shipping method, the system uses the tracking URL you have defined in the administration area under :menuselection:`Master Settings --> Core Settings --> Settings --> Other settings`.

-   By default, shipment tracking is configured for the DPD (Dynamic Parcel Distribution) shipping service provider.

 :guilabel:`Ordered download links`
    With downloadable products, offer software, photos, music files or document templates, for example.